JustTemmie/steam-presence/README.md

 the `domain` asked for does not matter in the slightest, just write something like 127.0.0.1 or github.com

-# User IDs
+# User ID
-the `USER_IDS` is the steam user id of the user you want to track.
+the `USER_ID` is the steam user id of the user you want to track.

 **NOTE** this is not the same as the display URL of the user.